We’ve gained a good understanding of assignment as a tool in modeling, as well

 streams:190

-is 1 plus the first element of integers
+element of integers is 1 plus the first element of integers, or

 back into the definition to produce the next integer.